reallyfancy/reallyfancy.github.io/README.md

 #### Games

+I worked on these games - and more! - as a programmer.
+I specialise in optimisation and gameplay programming, with a particular expertise in mobile.

 * Forest of Sleep, Twisted Tree Games, PC/macOS/iOS/Android, 2018
 * Wordalot, MAG Interactive, iOS/Android, 2016
 * Potion Pop, MAG Interactive, iOS/Android/WebGL, 2015